 A government is like everything else: to preserve it we must love it…Everything, therefore, depends on establishing this love in a republic; and to inspire it ought to be the principal business of education….

 Our current plight—and it is a plight with global consequences, not to mention the uncertain futures of our children and grandchildren—can be laid directly at the feet of American educators.
-We have failed—massively and miserably failed—to inspire decades worth of children to love our Republic, to do what it is our American Democracy demands of each of us, and to realize the fragility of what American Democracy provides: freedom of speech, of peaceful assembly, of religion; freedom to petition the government for a redress of grievances; freedom from discrimination based upon race, color, creed, religion, or who you love; the right to due process and more…
+We have failed—massively and miserably failed—to inspire decades worth of children to love the founding principles of our Republic, to do what it is our American Democracy demands of each of us, and to realize the fragility of what American Democracy provides: freedom of speech, of peaceful assembly, of religion; freedom to petition the government for a redress of grievances; freedom from discrimination based upon race, color, creed, religion, or who you love; the right to due process and more…